-- The Galaxy Trust recognises our duty and powers to hold, use and share relevant information with appropriate agencies in matters relating to child protection at the earliest opportunity as per statutory guidance outlined within KCSIE. - The Galaxy Trust has an appropriately trained Data Protection Officer (DPO) as required by the UK General Data Protection Regulations (UK GDPR) to ensure that our school is compliant with all matters relating to confidentiality and information sharing requirements.
+- The Golden Thread Alliance recognises our duty and powers to hold, use and share relevant information with appropriate agencies in matters relating to child protection at the earliest opportunity as per statutory guidance outlined within KCSIE. - The Golden Thread Alliance has an appropriately trained Data Protection Officer (DPO) as required by the UK General Data Protection Regulations (UK GDPR) to ensure that our school is compliant with all matters relating to confidentiality and information sharing requirements.
 The Trust DPO is Claire Misy. - Staff will have due regard to the relevant data protection principles, which allow them to share and withhold personal information.
 The Data Protection Act 2018 and UK GDPR do not prevent the sharing of information for the purposes of keeping children safe.
 Fears about sharing information must not be allowed to stand in the way of the need to safeguard and promote the welfare and protect the safety of children (KCSIE 2022).
-KCSIE 2022, the Information (KCSIE 2022).
-KCSIE 2022, the Information Commissioner's Office (ICO) and the DfE Information Sharing Advice for Safeguarding Practitioners (2018) guidance provides further details regarding information sharing principles and expectations.
+KCSIE 2022, the Information Commissioner's Office (ICO) and the DfE Information Sharing Principles and expectations.
 This guidance is available to staff in the Resource section of MyConcern, and to Parents/Carers on request. - The headteacher and DSL will disclose relevant safeguarding information about a pupil/student with staff on a 'need to know' basis. - All members of staff must be aware that whilst they have duties to keep information confidential, in line with our code conduct policy.
-Staff also have a professional responsibility to be proactive in sharing information as early as possible to help identify, assess, and respond to risks or concerns about the safety and welfare of children; this may include sharing information with the DSL and with other agencies as appropriate. - In regard to confidentiality and information sharing staff will only involve those who need to be involved, such as the DSL (or a deputy) and Kent Integrated Children's Services.
+Staff also have a professional responsibility to be proactive in sharing information as early as possible to help

+- identify, assess, and respond to risks or concerns about the safety and welfare of children; this may include sharing information with the DSL and with other agencies as appropriate. - In regard to confidentiality and information sharing staff will only involve those who need to be involved, such as the DSL (or a deputy) and Kent Integrated Children's Services.
 All staff are - aware they cannot promise a child that they will not tell anyone about a report of any form of abuse, as this may not be in the best interests of the child.